Self-supervised ECG Representation Learning for Emotion Recognition: Self-supervised Solution

 \textit{Time-warping:} In this transformation, randomly selected segments of the original ECG signals $S(t)$ are stretched or squeezed along the $x$ (time) axis.
 Let's assume $\Phi(S(t), k)$ is an interpolation-based time-warping function where $k$ is the stretch factor (with the corresponding squeeze factor represented as $1/k$).
 If the signal, $S(t)$, is expressed as $S(t) = [s_i(t) | i = 1, 2, ..., m]$, a sequence of segments with segment numbers $i = 1, 2, ..., m$, the time-warped (transformed) signal $T(t)$ is obtained by applying $\Phi(s_{i}(t), k)$ to half of the segments selected randomly, and $\Phi(s_{j}(t), 1/k)$ to the other half of the segments where $i \neq j$.
 Where $T(t)$ becomes longer or shorter than $S(t)$ due to the even or odd nature of $m$, $T(t)$ is clipped or zero-padded accordingly to maintain the original input length.

-All of These transformations are applied to the original signals and stacked to create the input matrix $X$, while the corresponding labels of the transformations $0, 1, ..., 6$ are stacked to create the corresponding output matrix $P$, with $0$ denoting the original matrix and integers $1$ to $6$ indicating the $6$ transformations.
+All of the above-mentioned transformations are applied to the original signals, the outcome of which are stacked to create the input matrix $X$, while the corresponding labels of the transformations $0, 1, ..., 6$ are stacked to create the corresponding output matrix $P$, with $0$ denoting the original matrix and integers $1$ to $6$ indicating the $6$ transformations.
 The input-output matrices are then shuffled to re-order the transformations and their corresponding outputs.

-The architecture of our proposed network for learning ECG representations using the created transformation dataset described above consists of $3$ convolutional blocks (conv-block) as \textit{shared layers}, and $7$ branches, each with $2$ dense layers, as \textit{task-specific layers}.
+The architecture of the proposed network for learning ECG representations using the created transformation dataset described above consists of $3$ convolutional blocks (conv-block) as \textit{shared layers}, and $7$ branches, each with $2$ dense layers, as \textit{task-specific layers}.
 Each conv-block is made of $2\times1$D convolution layers with ReLu activation functions followed by a max-pooling layer of size $8$.
 The number of filters are increased from $32$ to $64$ and $128$, whereas, the kernel size is decreased from $32$ to $16$ and $8$ respectively.
 Global max-pooling operation is performed after the final conv-block.
 Next, successive to flattening the embedding, the output is fed to $2$ fully connected layers with $128$ hidden nodes and ReLu activation functions.
 To overcome possible overfitting, $60\%$ dropout is introduced.
 Finally, the model output is generated through a sigmoid layer.
 The summary of the network architecture is presented in Table \ref{tab:SSL_arch}.
+Through learning the set of synthesized input-outputs described above, the network can learn strong ECG representations, which can be obtained by flattening the feature embeddings extracted after the shared convolutional blocks.